smatechnologies/ibm-i-agent-docs/docs/logs-database/management.md

 This summary screen shows the options for each control field to the right, in the blue prompting text.
-There is also a column of pink values under the \"Dft\" heading that shows the setting that SMA recommends for normal operations.
+There is also a column of pink values under the "Dft" heading that shows the setting that SMA recommends for normal operations.

 ##### Fields